Skip to Content

 The texture is still stretchy and smooth but also pebbly and colourful.

-Offer a variety of props, dress-up clothes and bird puppets/stuffed animals for playing pretend.
+Offer a variety of props, dress-up clothes, bird puppets or stuffed animals for pretend play.

 Children set up a play veterinarian office, with various props and stuffed animals and birds.